Measurement of the $Z$ boson production cross-section in proton-lead collisions at $\sqrt{s_\mathrm{NN}}=8.16\,\mathrm{TeV}$: Data analysis

 where \ncand is the number of observed candidates after the selection in the fiducial region; $\rho$ is the purity (the fraction of signal events); \fsrcorr is the correction for final state radiation (FSR); \lum is the integrated luminosity; \effreco, \effmuid and \efftrig are the efficiencies of reconstruction and selection, muon identification and trigger selection, respectively; and $x$ can be \zrapstar, \ZpT or \phistar (applied throughout this section unless stated otherwise).
 The variable \phistar is defined as

 where $\Delta \eta$ is the difference between the pseudorapidity of the two muons, $\phi_{\mathrm{acop}} = \pi - |\Delta\phi|$ is the acoplanarity, with $\Delta \phi$ being the difference between the azimuthal angles of the two muons.
-The angle \phistar was first introduced in Ref.~\cite{Vesterinen:2008hx} as an observable equivalent to \ZpT to study the shape of the \Z boson transverse-momentum distribution, but without being affected by the momentum resolution of the detector.
+The angle \phistar was introduced and studied in Refs.~\cite{Vesterinen:2008hx,Banfi:2010cf} as an observable complementary to the variable \ZpT to study the shape of the \Z boson transverse-momentum distribution with reduced sensitivity to experimental resolution effects.

 The ratio of the \Zmumu production cross-sections between forward and backward directions, \rfb, is particularly sensitive to nuclear effects.
 In the case of $pp$ collisions, the \rfb is expected to be unity, because the \Z boson production cross-section should be symmetric between forward and backward rapidity.
-However, in the case of \pPb collisions, the nuclear modifications are different for forward (small Bjorken-$x$) and backward (large Bjorken-$x$) rapidity.
+However, in the case of \pPb collisions, the nuclear modifications are different for forward (small Bjorken-$x$, \ie, $x<10^{-3}$) and backward (large Bjorken-$x$, \ie, $x>10^{-1}$) rapidity.
 As such, there is suppression at small Bjorken-$x$ due to nuclear shadowing effects~\cite{Brodsky:1989qz}, and enhancement at large Bjorken-$x$ because of the EMC effect~\cite{EuropeanMuon:1983wih}.
 Therefore, the \rfb is an effective observable to probe nuclear-matter effects.

 The forward-backward ratio is determined in the common rapidity range $2.5< |\zrapstar|< 4.0$ as

 where $\sigma_{\mathrm{fw}}$ is the cross-section in the forward collisions, and $\sigma_{\mathrm{bw}}$ in the backward collisions.
 The factor $\kfb(x)$, which corrects for the difference of the muon rapidity acceptance between forward and backward collisions, is determined as